Improved Approximation Algorithms for the Expanding Search Problem: The Euclidean Case

-We partition $S'$ into four equal-sized squares, which are recursively partitioned in the same way until they only contain a single grid point at which there is a vertex (but possibly many vertices).
-From this partition, a so-called quadtree naturally emerges by identifying each of the squares (also called cells in the following) with a node and making a node a child of another node if its corresponding square is one of the four smaller squares within that node's square.
-We root the quadtree at the node corresponding to $S'$.
-Since the minimum distance between any two vertices not at the same grid point is $\Theta(\eps L/n^4)$ by the rounding step, the quadtree has depth $O(\log L)$.
+We partition~$S'$ into four equal-sized squares, which are then recursively partitioned in the same manner until each square contains only a single grid point with at least one vertex.
+This recursive partitioning naturally gives rise to a quadtree, where each square (referred to as a cell in the following) corresponds to a node in the tree.
+A node is designated as a child of another node if its square is one of the four smaller squares within the parent node's square.
+The quadtree is rooted at the node corresponding to~$S'$.
+Due to the rounding step, the minimum distance between any two vertices not located at the same grid point is~$\Theta(\eps \lambda/n^4)$, implying that the quadtree has a depth of~$O(\log \lambda)$.

-\newparagraph{Derandomization} We remark that the randomization is only for a simpler analysis.
-Indeed, our algorithm can be derandomized in the same way as Arora's PTAS and its variants: Simply try all, polynomially many, values for the random variables $a$ and $b$, and output the cheapest solution obtained this way.
+\paragraph{Derandomization} We remark that the randomization is introduced solely for a more straightforward analysis.
+In fact, we can derandomize our algorithm in the same manner as Arora's PTAS and its variants: Specifically, we try all polynomially many possible values for the random variables~$a$ and~$b$ and output the cheapest solution obtained among these.